Ultimate Sleep Cycle Calculator – Find Your Perfect Bedtime Now!

 What is a Sleep Cycle Calculator and how does it work?

-About the Sleep Cycle Calculator A sleep cycle is a 90-minute chunk of sleep.
-But instead of simply asking you how many hours of sleep you get, this calculator bases its estimate on the science of sleep architecture — the three stages of the sleep cycle, which are composed of light sleep, deep sleep and REM.
-By working backward — or forward — from your target wakeup or bedtime, the Sleep Cycle Calculator helps you to avoid waking in the middle of a sleep cycle, which can result in grogginess or sleep inertia.
+About the Sleep Cycle Calculator A “sleep cycle” is a 90-minute chunk of sleep.
+But instead of just asking how many hours of sleep you get, this calculator is based on the science of sleep architecture — the three stages of the sleep cycle, consisting of light sleep, deep sleep, and REM.
+Working backward — or forward — from your desired wakeup or bedtime, the Sleep Cycle Calculator will help you ensure not to wake up in the middle of a sleep cycle, to ensure the least amount of sleep inertia or grogginess upon rising.

 Why is it better to use a Sleep Cycle Calculator instead of just aiming for 8 hours of sleep?